-This document provides a general overview of Fibonacci indicators, and details each of the available types.
+This topic explains the fundamentals of Fibonacci indicators, and details each of the available types.

 Fibonacci Indicators Overview

-Fibonacci indicators are tools that are primarily used in financial analysis, to forecast levels of support and resistance for a Stock price trend.
-However, with XtraCharts, you can use them not only with Stock and Candlestick charts, but for any 2D XY- or Gantt-series as well.
+Fibonacci indicators are tools that are primarily used in financial analysis, to forecast levels of support and resistance for a stock price trend.
+However, with the ASP.NET Chart Control, you can use them not only with Stock and Candle Stick charts, but for any 2D XY- or Gantt-series as well.